Fredericksburg in Gillespie County, Texas — The American South (West South Central)

 Erected 1967 by State Historical Survey Committee.
 (Marker Number 10123.)

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.
+This historical marker is listed in these topic lists: Religion & Religious Structures • Settlements & Settlers.
 A significant historical year for this entry is 1847.

 Location.
-30° 16.573′ N, 98° 52.361′ W. Marker is in Fredericksburg, Texas, in Gillespie County.
-Marker is on West Main Street (U.S. 87/290) east of North Crockett Street.
+Marker has been permanently removed.
+It was located near 30° 16.573′ N, 98° 52.361′ W. Marker was in Fredericksburg, Texas, in Gillespie County.
+It was on West Main Street (U.S. 87/290) east of North Crockett Street.
 Marker is at the entrance to the replica church building (the "Pioneer Memorial") in Market Square (Marktplatz.).
 Touch for map.
-Marker is in this post office area: Fredericksburg TX 78624, United States of America.
-Touch for directions.
+Marker was in this post office area: Fredericksburg TX 78624, United States of America.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Gillespie County Country Schools 1846 to 1970's (a few steps from this marker); In Memory of Otfrid Hans Freiherr von Meusebach (within shouting distance of this marker); Lasting Friendship (within shouting distance of this marker); Marktplatz (within shouting distance of this marker); Veterans of the Armed Forces (within shouting distance of this marker); Frank Valentin Van Der Stucken (within shouting distance of this marker); Jacob Brodbeck (within shouting distance of this marker); A Lasting Friendship (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this location: A different marker also named Vereins Kirche (here, next to this marker); Gillespie County Country Schools 1846 to 1970's (a few steps from this marker); In Memory of Otfrid Hans Freiherr von Meusebach (within shouting distance of this marker); Lasting Friendship (within shouting distance of this marker); Marktplatz (within shouting distance of this marker); Veterans of the Armed Forces (within shouting distance of this marker); Frank Valentin Van Der Stucken (within shouting distance of this marker); Jacob Brodbeck (within shouting distance of this marker).
 Touch for a list and map of all markers in Fredericksburg.

 Credits.
-This page was last revised on November 18, 2020.
+This page was last revised on October 2, 2025.
 It was originally submitted on September 18, 2010, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 1,088 times since then and 13 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on September 18, 2010, by Richard E. Miller of Oxon Hill, Maryland. • Syd Whittle was the editor who published this page.
+This page has been viewed 1,536 times since then and 59 times this year.
+Photos: 1. submitted on September 18, 2010, by Richard E. Miller of Oxon Hill, Maryland.
+2. submitted on September 29, 2025, by James Hulse of Medina, Texas.
+3, 4, 5, 6. submitted on September 18, 2010, by Richard E. Miller of Oxon Hill, Maryland. • Syd Whittle was the editor who published this page.